Ground state properties of a Tonks-Girardeau Gas in a periodic potential

-For the periodic potential that we are interested in, the single-particle eigen function is given by Eq.~(4), then we can construct the exact many-body wave function of the TG gas in the KP potential according to the above procedures.
-The ground-state many-body properties of the TG gas in the KP potential can be studied from this exact wave function.
+In the Bose-Fermi mapping, the many-body ground state of hardcore bosons is mapped from the many-body ground state of noninteracting spinless fermions in the same trapping potential\cite{Girardeau60,Girardeau65}.
+So to construct the ground state wave function of a TG gas, one should choose lowest $N$ single-particle eigenstates in the slater determinant of Eq.~(15).
+For the periodic potential that we are considering in this work, the single-particle eigen functions are given by Eq.~(4), then we can construct the exact many-body ground state wave function of the TG gas in the KP potential according to the above procedures.
+The ground-state many-body properties of the TG gas in the KP potential can be extracted from this exact wave function.